pagkly/Zed/Investopedia3/What You Should Know About Entrepreneurs.md

 ## Entrepreneurs and the Economy

-In economist-speak, an entrepreneur acts as a coordinating agent in a [capitalist economy](https://www.investopedia.com/articles/investing/102914/main-characteristics-capitalist-economies.asp).
+In economist-speak, an entrepreneur acts as a coordinating agent in a [[capitalist economy]](https://www.investopedia.com/articles/investing/102914/main-characteristics-capitalist-economies.asp).
 This coordination takes the form of resources being diverted toward new potential profit opportunities.
-The entrepreneur [moves](https://www.investopedia.com/articles/personal-finance/101414/why-entrepreneurs-are-important-economy.asp) various resources, both tangible and intangible, promoting capital formation.
+The entrepreneur [[moves]](https://www.investopedia.com/articles/personal-finance/101414/why-entrepreneurs-are-important-economy.asp) various resources, both tangible and intangible, promoting capital formation.

 In 2020, there were 31.7 million small businesses in the United States.5

 In a market full of uncertainty, it is the entrepreneur who can actually help clear up uncertainty, as they make judgments or assume the risk.
 To the extent that capitalism is a dynamic profit-and-loss system, entrepreneurs drive efficient discovery and consistently reveal knowledge.

 Established firms face increased competition and challenges from entrepreneurs, which often spurs them toward research and development efforts as well.
-In technical economic terms, the entrepreneur disrupts course toward [steady-state equilibrium](https://www.investopedia.com/terms/s/steady-state-economy.asp).
+In technical economic terms, the entrepreneur disrupts course toward [[steady-state equilibrium]](https://www.investopedia.com/terms/s/steady-state-economy.asp).

 ### How Entrepreneurship Helps Economies

 Nurturing entrepreneurship can have a positive impact on an economy and a society in several ways.
 For starters, entrepreneurs create new businesses.
 They invent goods and services, resulting in employment, and often create a ripple effect, resulting in more and more development.
 For example, after a few information technology companies began in India in the 1990s, businesses in associated industries, like call center operations and hardware providers, began to develop too, offering support services and products.

-Entrepreneurs add to the [gross national income](https://www.investopedia.com/terms/g/gross-national-income-gni.asp).
+Entrepreneurs add to the [[gross national income]](https://www.investopedia.com/terms/g/gross-national-income-gni.asp).
 Existing businesses may remain confined to their markets and eventually hit an income ceiling.
 But new products or technologies create new markets and new wealth.
 And increased employment and higher earnings contribute to a nation’s tax base, enabling greater government spending on public projects.

 Entrepreneurs create social change.
 They break tradition with unique inventions that reduce dependence on existing methods and systems, sometimes rendering them obsolete.
 Smartphones and their apps, for example, have revolutionized work and play across the globe.

-Entrepreneurs invest in community projects and help charities and other non-profit organizations, supporting causes beyond their own.
-[Bill Gates](https://www.investopedia.com/articles/personal-finance/111214/where-does-bill-gates-keep-his-money.asp), for example, has used his considerable wealth for education and public health initiatives.
+Entrepreneurs invest in community projects and help charities and other non-profit organizations, supporting causes beyond their own. [[Bill Gates]](https://www.investopedia.com/articles/personal-finance/111214/where-does-bill-gates-keep-his-money.asp), for example, has used his considerable wealth for education and public health initiatives.

 ### Entrepreneurial Ecosystems